 UAH application information is sent along with acceptance packets from the Office of Graduate Student Affairs.
 Information on applying for housing is also available in the Office of Graduate Student Affairs and the UAH Office.
 You can also seek additional information Columbia Students Page.

 Due to the growing demand for housing, graduate housing is no longer guaranteed, but every effort is made to accommodate you.
 It is critical that you follow the instructions in your acceptance packet.
 Housing applications received after the set dates are not guaranteed housing.
 The order of priority for selection is: graduate fellowship recipients, Zone 1 students (those who live further than 250 miles from campus), and then Zone 2 students (those who live between 50 and 250 miles from campus).
 All continuing students and applications from Zone 3 areas (within 50 miles) are automatically placed on a waiting list.
 Depending on availability, students placed on the UAH waitlist receive housing assignments between late December and January for the spring term, and between early August and late September for the fall term.

-UAH-approved students can begin moving in during the last week of August for the fall term, and early January for the spring term.
 Students will be properly notified of Graduate Orientation and Registration, which are generally held the week before the first day of class.
 If a student needs to move in earlier, proper documentation from the department in support of the request is necessary.
 Select move-in periods on the UAH application accordingly, and update your application as needed.
 For spring, the housing application approval process begins late November and concludes by the end of December.
 For fall, the housing application approval process begins mid-May and concludes mid-July.

 For additional information on housing, you can refer to this website.